zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/working-with-semi-structured-data/working-with-semi-structured-data.md

 ### Overview of the business problem

-The marketing team would like to create themed bundles of movies based on the scriptwriters.
-Our movie data set has a series of columns that contain more detailed information.
+The marketing team would like to gain a better understanding of how different types of events - like the Academy Awards - impacts the business.
+Our movie data set has a series of columns that contain different types of details about movies.
 Each movie has a **crew** associated with it and that crew is comprised of **jobs**, such as "producer," "director," "writer," along with the names of the individuals.
+Each movie also has a list of award nominations and wins.
 An example of how this information is organized is shown below:

 ![JSON example](images/lab-3-json-doc.png " ")